phoenixframework/phoenix/guides/mix_tasks.md

 We have seen all of these at one point or another in the guides, but having all the information about them in one place seems like a good idea.

-We will cover all Phoenix Mix tasks, except `new`, `new.ecto`, `new.web`, which are part of the Phoenix installer.
+We will cover all Phoenix Mix tasks, except `phx.new`, `phx.new.ecto`, and `phx.new.web`, which are part of the Phoenix installer.
 You can learn more about them or any other task by calling `mix help TASK`.

 ### `mix phx.gen.html`